-These codes are standardized across healthcare services to provide information for the reimbursement of insurance claims, statistics, and research, as well as for tracking patient care.
-To develop a mastery of coding, medical coding students must learn the following:
+The codes used by medical coding specialists are standardized across healthcare services to provide information for the reimbursement of insurance claims, to collect statistics for research, and to track patient care.
+To develop a mastery of coding, medical coding students will learn about:

 Become a CPC by Taking the AAPC Examination